 Date: March 6, 2008

-At least 30 positions were eliminated at the Pasadena Star-News, San Gabriel Valley Tribune and Whittier Daily News, Inland Valley Daily Bulletin and San Bernardino County Sun.
+At least 30 positions were eliminated at the Pasadena Star-News, San Gabriel Valley Tribune Whittier Daily News, Inland Valley Daily Bulletin and San Bernardino County Sun.

 More on the San Gabriel Valley blood bath *(Update), **(Update II), ***(Update III), ****(Update IV)

 I now have a better idea of the scope of the cuts being made at Singleton’s three San Gabriel Valley papers.
 At least 10 editorial positions will be eliminated before the day is out.
 Another 20 pink slips are scheduled to be delivered in the other departments.